 The Company, in its capacity as controller, does not process personal data which reveal racial or ethnic origin, political opinions, religion or philosophical beliefs, trade union membership, and the processing of genetic data, biometric data solely for the purpose of identification of the natural person, data concerning health or data concerning sex life or sex orientation of the natural person unless the data subject have given an explicit consent for the processing of such data for one or more specific purposes.

 Name and Address of the controller

-Controller for the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member states of the European Union and other provisions related to data protection is: Tradimo Interactive ApS., located at Dampfærgevej 8, 4th Floor, 2100 Copenhagen, Denmark
+Controller for the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member states of the European Union and other provisions related to data protection is: Tradimo Interactive ApS., located at Dampfærgevej 8, 2 tv., 2100 Copenhagen, Denmark

 Data Protection Officer